-The APA Adoption Center established St. Louis’ first pet assistance program for victims of domestic violence in 1997.
+The APA Adoption Center established St. Louis’ first pet assistance program for survivors of domestic violence in 1997.
 1 in 3 women will experience domestic abuse in their lifetime.
 Few domestic violence shelters allow pets (only 10% nationally).
-Because of this, 48% - nearly half of all victims – delay leaving an abusive relationship because they don’t want to leave a pet behind.
+Because of this, 48% - nearly half of all survivors – delay leaving an abusive relationship because they don’t want to leave a pet behind.

 - Pet owners must be in a domestic violence program or have a referring case manager.

 - Arrangements for dropping off a pet must be scheduled in advance.

 - Pets must be spayed/neutered; if a pet has not been altered, the APA will provide this at no cost.